yougotthisconf/yougotthis.io/src/talks/from-individual-contributor-to-manager.md

 video: 8fZ8OZ6w2s5EeHf23Uy7wmadpjuGvA33BG1xwo5QFMw
 date: 2021-01-16
 talk:
-  title: "Induvidual Contributor to Manager: Navigating the Shift"
+  title: "Individual Contributor to Manager: Navigating the Shift"
   abstract: Becoming a people manager poses new and exciting challenges for those who have spent most of their careers in individual contributor roles.
 In this talk, we’ll explore themes around mentoring, delegating, leadership and more for new managers.
 We'll also go through practical tips for making the mental and tangible shift between the two roles as smooth as possible.
 This talk will be useful both for new managers and for those thinking of making the move.
 speakers:
   - name: Myrsini Koukiasa